dnlzrgz/housaku/README.md

 housaku index -t 8
 ```

-> I recommend to stick with the default number of threads.
+> My recommendation is to stick with the default number of threads.

-At the moment, indexing files is done in parallel, which makes the process faster but also introduces some complications.
-For example, canceling the indexing process is not recommended at the moment.
-My advice is to index small folders if you want to test the tool, or simply allow the indexing process to finish.
-In my case, I have about 7,000 documents, including markdown files, PDF, and EPUB files, as well as a large list of approximately 150 feeds.
-The entire process takes about 10 to 15 minutes.
+At the moment, indexing files is done in parallel using multi-threading, which makes the process faster but also introduces some complications.
+For example, cancelling the indexing half-way using `ctrl+c` will cause some threads to exit while others will continue running in the background and then fail.

 ### Search